 A: Have a policy B: No policy

 ENV1

 ENV2

 ENV3

-Policy refers to the j.

-ENV4 + distinctive character of the
+ENV4 + Policy refers to the distinctive character of the area. ?

-area.

-ENV5 + Policy refers to minimising ?
+ENV5 + Policy refers to minimising carbon emissions. ?

-LIVUS Ċ carbon emissions.

 ENV6

 ENV7

-ENV8 + Policy refers to minimising ?
-Not having a policy door
+ENV8 + Policy refers to minimising waste. ?

-LIVO · waste.
 Not having a policy does

-ENV9 + Policy refers to heritage. ? not necessarily mean that these considerations will
+ENV9 + Policy refers to heritage. ? not necessarily mean that

-ENV10 + Fundamentally, the policy j. not be addressed in
+ENV10 + Fundamentally, the policy seeks excellent design. ? these considerations will not be addressed in

-LIVVIO · seeks excellent design. schemes, but having a
+ENV11 schemes, but having a

-ENV11 policy provides certainty.

 ENV12 policy provides certainty.

 SOC1

 SOC2

 SOC3

 SOC4

 SOC5

 SOC6

 SOC7

 ECO1

 ECO2

 ECO3